xmlfile1025/civyoahtl.github.io/docs/editGuide.md

 ```

 Now notice how the path for `link` is similar to the structure of how the files are laid out in the `docs` folder?
 Thats because your telling the website to go into the `culture` folder and find the file with the of `test`.
 Also notice how the `.md` wasn't included.
 Thats because **only** `.md` files should be placed within those folders, and it assumes as such.

+## WTF is Git?

+You can learn more about Git & Github on [Github's Git Guide](https://github.com/git-guides).